All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What is the average weight loss on semaglutide 0.25mg?
 Review the clinical trial data and understand realistic expectations for the introductory dose.

-When you search for weight loss numbers related to semaglutide, you will find impressive statistics.
+When you search for weight loss numbers related to semaglutide, you'll find impressive statistics.
 An average of nearly 15% body weight lost.
 Headlines about patients dropping 30, 40, even 50 or more pounds.
 But those numbers come from higher maintenance doses sustained over many months.

 So what can you realistically expect at 0.25mg?
 We reviewed the clinical trial data to give you an honest answer.
 Understanding the numbers at this dose helps you set expectations and focus on the metrics that actually matter during the introductory phase.